Clear as Day: Chart performance

-Clear as Day debuted at number one on the Billboard 200, with first week sales of 197,000 copies.
-McCreery became the first country act to debut at number one with their first studio album.
-At 18-years old, McCreery also became the youngest man to debut at the top of the chart with their debut release breaking Omarion's record, who was 20 when O debuted at number one in 2005.
+Clear as Day debuted at number one on the Billboard 200, with first week sales of 197,000 copies, subsequently becoming the first debut album from an American Idol winner to top the chart since Ruben Studdard's Soulful in 2003.
+McCreery broke records as the first country act to debut at number one with their first studio album, and at 18 years old, the youngest man to open at the top of the chart with their debut release; the record had previously been held by Omarion, who was 20 when O debuted at number one in 2005.

-As of April 2013, the album had sold 1,166,000 copies in the United States.
+As of April 2013, the album had sold 1,166,000 copies in the United States, having been certified platinum on January 6, 2012.

 Track listing

 Personnel

 Adapted from Clear As Day liner notes.